Facts and Questions

 1What is the best way to store Jon L. Stopay Chocolate?

-Store chocolate at cool room temperature in a dark place with good air circulation; the refrigerator is not recommended, although if your kitchen is particularly hot and humid, it might be your only choice.
-Wrap it well to protect it from odors.
 Ideally, chocolate should be wrapped first in foil and then in plastic and stored at a constant temperature of 65°F and 50% humidity.
 Slightly higher temperatures and humidity are acceptable, although the chocolate may not last as long.
 Stored under perfect conditions, unsweetened and dark chocolate will last for 10 years, and certainly up to a year in good home kitchen conditions; milk and white chocolate for 7 to 8 months.
-Formed chocolate candies such as truffles and pralines can be frozen and defrosted in the refrigerator before being brought to room temperature for serving.

 2What is the correct pronunciation of Jon L. Stopay?